netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

             value: "X.X.X.X"

-    1. Update the Citrix ADC VPX VIP in the `cic.yaml` in the following field with the private IP address of the VIP assigned during VPX Azure instance creation.
+    1. Update the Netscaler VPX VIP in the `cic.yaml` in the following field with the private IP address of the VIP assigned during VPX Azure instance creation.